praneethalakshmi08-max/Q-HUB/README.md

-# Q-HUB
+# visor_quantum
-An Iinteractive Quantum Learning Platform
+An interactive Quantum Learning Platform

-  Q-HUB is a browser-based educational platform that helps beginners learn quantum computing through interative visualizations, simulations, structured learning paths, quizzes, and AI-assisted guidance.
+  visor_quantum is a browser-based educational platform that helps beginners learn quantum computing through interative visualizations, simulations, structured learning paths, quizzes, and AI-assisted guidance.
 The platform focuses on making complex quantum concepts easier to understand by combining theory with hands-on exploration.

 ## Problem Statement:
    Learning quantum computing is difficult for brginners due to several challenges: